-- Failure to comply with conditions would lead to enforcement action or revocation of licence; and - Licence holder must be a fit and proper person. - 2.
-Additional Licensing of HMO's: - Needed to be a significant proportion of HMO's being managed ineffectively; - Consultation required; - Mandatory licensing covered the most problematic HMO's as lots of conversions were done in the 1970's and 80's, which did not follow building control regulations and the Council had to make sure those flats were up to standard; and - Issues were being tackled through Antisocial Behaviour (ASB) Task Group and licence conditions. - 3.
+- 2. Additional Licensing of HMO's: - Needed to be a significant proportion of HMO's being managed ineffectively; - Consultation required; - Mandatory licensing covered the most problematic HMO's as lots of conversions were done in the 1970's and 80's, which did not follow building control regulations and the Council had to make sure those flats were up to standard; and

+- Issues were being tackled through Antisocial Behaviour (ASB) Task Group and licence conditions. - 3.
 Selective Licensing Part 3 of the Act this was usually for domestic or private landlords and required applying to the Secretary of State: - Must be designated as an area of low housing demand; - Must improve social and economic conditions solely or with other organisations; - Significant or persistent Antisocial Behaviour; - Failing Landlords; - All of the above must be eliminated; - Must link in with the Council's Housing Strategy; - This also needed a coordinated approach with the Council's Homelessness Team; - Must fit in with the Council's Empty Homes Strategy and its ASB Policy; and - Only consider selective licensing if the Council had exhausted all other enforcement avenues or solutions; e.g. landlord accreditation (ELAS).

-Mr Fenton-Jones then gave details of various opinions on Selective Licencing and said that Landlords felt there was too much regulation, which forced them out of the private renting sector.
-He said that home owners in the designated areas were complaining that licensing reduced house prices, whilst tenants feared increases to rents, fuel poverty and deprivation.
+Members were given details of various opinions on Selective Licensing and said that Landlords felt there was too much regulation, which forced them out of the private renting sector.
+It was noted that home owners in the designated areas were complaining that licensing reduced house prices, whilst tenants feared increases to rents, fuel poverty and deprivation.

-Mr Fenton-Jones gave examples of some of the known twelve UK local authorities that had adopted selective licensing.
-He said that the only area in the Council's District that this could apply to was Jaywick however, it was unrealistic to consider Jaywick as some properties were of poor construction and had inadequate room sizes.
-He said that there was evidence of some Banks being unwilling to give buy-to-let mortgages in areas where selective licensing had been adopted, however, NatWest Bank had been named as a main provider with other Banks giving due consideration.
+Members were provided with examples of some of the known twelve UK local authorities that had adopted selective licensing.
+The Committee was also advised that there was evidence of some Banks being unwilling to give buy-to-let mortgages in areas where selective licensing had been adopted, however, NatWest Bank had been named as a main provider with other Banks giving due consideration.

-Mr Fenton-Jones said Licensing in the Private Sector should only cover costs incurred by the Council (the licence and did not include set-up costs, consultation and enforcement) and not for profit.
+Members noted that Licensing in the Private Sector should only cover costs incurred by the Council (the licence - but did not include set-up costs, consultation and enforcement) and be not for profit.

-In conclusion, Mr Fenton-Jones said that he did not think Private Sector Licensing would be of any benefit to Tendring at the moment and that all other avenues of enforcement needed to be exhausted first.
+In conclusion, Officers said they did not think Private Sector Licensing would be of any benefit to Tendring at the moment and that all other avenues of enforcement needed to be exhausted first.